 The responsibility of interpreters to convey meaning and mediate culture falls into the category of semantics, which is generally defined as the study of meaning.
 As identified by semanticist John Lyons (1971), language aids communication.
 In other words, sense can be thought of as the content of a message; the lexical meaning, on the other hand, is the meaning of individual words (Kearns, 2011).
 According to Cokely (2001), “the semantic sense of a lexical item is that reality or idea that a community of users generally associate with or wish to refer to when they use that lexical item”.
 Therefore, the semantic sense of lexical items is closely related to culturally rich and culturally neutral realities.

-Lyons states, “there can be no doubt that these different senses of the world […] are interconnected; and various definitions have been proposed that have sought to bring them under some very general, but theoretical, concept defined in terms of social interaction” (32).
+Lyons (YEAR) states, “there can be no doubt that these different senses of the world […] are interconnected; and various definitions have been proposed that have sought to bring them under some very general, but theoretical, concept defined in terms of social interaction” (p.
+32).
 While there are lexical items that contain one semantic sense, most languages contain lexical items that have more than a single semantic sense (Cokely, 2001).

 The same is true in American Sign Language (ASL).
 When interpreters see a sign that has multiple semantic senses, he/she must decide what that sign means in terms of the basis of context and goals that match the semantic sense of the sign that is intended.
 Hoffmeister (1994) proposes that three vocabulary skill levels exist: knowing a definition, knowing how a sign is used in context, and knowing similarities and differences among the meanings of signs.
 Once the semantic sense of the source language is matched with that of the target language, the interpreter must then choose an English lexical item that matches and conveys the same point as it does in ASL.